markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Do if Yourself**: Having given the first text input field, can you write out the next two for email and phone number.

 > **Hint**: Each has a specific attribute for `name`, `type`, and `placeholder`.
 A list of `type` attributes can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

-In HTML5 there are a few more options to specify the type of input element such as:
-* **email**: A field for editing an e-mail address
-* **tel**: A field for entering a telephone number

 > **Pause**: Notice at the end of this tag is a forward slash.
 What is this slash for?